One-hour coherent optical storage in an atomic frequency comb memory: Introduction

 To take advantages of the long-lived spin coherence, a spin-wave based optical storage protocol should be employed.
 So far, atomic frequency comb (AFC) \cite{afcexp_1st,afc_theo} has been the only successful protocol for spin-wave storage of photonic qubits \cite{pryso-sw-qm,time_entang,multiplexed_yang} in the rare-earth-ion doped crystals.
-Additionally, AFC memory has the advantages of wide bandwidth \cite{broadbandqm,multiplexed_tittel} and large multimode capacity \cite{single-photon_afc,multiplexed-qd,oamentangle,TiTmLNO} for practical applications.
+In Eu$^{3+}$:Y$_2$SiO$_5$, spin-wave storage of polarization qubit \cite{EuYSO_multiplexed} and the generation and multimode storage of single photons as spin waves \cite{euyso-correlation} have been demonstrated based on AFC protocol.
+A recent work extends the AFC memory time to 0.5 seconds in Eu$^{3+}$:Y$_2$SiO$_5$ \cite{euyso-0.53s}.

-Here we demonstrate a coherent optical memory with a storage time of one hour using a $^{151}$Eu$^{3+}$:Y$_2$SiO$_5$ crystal, based on the spin-wave atomic frequency comb (AFC) memory protocol \cite{afc_theo} in a ZEFOZ field, namely ZEFOZ-AFC method.
+Here we demonstrate a coherent optical memory with a storage time of one hour using a $^{151}$Eu$^{3+}$:Y$_2$SiO$_5$ crystal, based on the spin-wave AFC protocol \cite{afc_theo} in a ZEFOZ field, namely ZEFOZ-AFC method.
+Dynamical decoupling is used to protect the spin coherence and extend the storage time.
 The coherent nature of this device is verified by implementing a time-bin-like interference experiment after 1-hour storage with a fidelity of 96.4\%, which shows the feasibility of qubit storage.
+Our work improves the AFC memory time by approximately 6000 times \cite{euyso-0.53s}.